Freeze brand: Animal restraint

 Large ranches and farms will generally use a squeeze chute to contain animals during branding.
 Livestock response to freeze branding is often so muted that ranchers report one leg restraint as being more than enough.
 Horse freeze branding is often accomplished with no more restraint than a twitch.
 This is a very different scenario from hot branding, where animals are often tied by all four legs to the bars of their squeeze chute to prevent the flight response from causing a misbrand.

 Quantities required

 A rule of thumb for dry ice bath branding states that 20 lb of dry ice and 3 USgal of 99% alcohol are sufficient to freeze-brand one hundred head of cattle inside a three to four-hour period.
 An entire day of freeze branding may consume 50–75 lb of dry ice and 6 to 9 USgal of ethanol.
 The dry ice should be broken up into egg-sized pieces, placed in a styrofoam container or styrofoam-insulated metal cooler and covered with at least 3 in of alcohol.
-It is important to note that many consumer coolers are made from plastics that become exceptionally brittle at cryogenic temperatures.
+Many consumer coolers are made from plastics that become exceptionally brittle at cryogenic temperatures.
 This is a safety concern if heavy metal brands are frequently returned to coolant baths because 99% alcohol is extremely flammable.
 Insulated aluminum containers are preferred.